 We now differentiate between the requirements for new and revised submissions.
 When you first submit a manuscript, you can choose to submit your manuscript as a single Word or PDF file to be used in the refereeing process.
 Only when submitting a revised version of your paper you will be requested to put your paper into a 'correct format' for acceptance and provide the items required for the publication of your article.

-To find out more, please visit the Preparing your manuscript section below.
+For specific requirements, please visit the Preparing your manuscript section below.

 Original articles describing clinical and basic investigations in the field of hepatology.
 Manuscripts are expected to be concise, well organised, and clearly written.
 They should not exceed 6000 words, including the abstract, references, tables, and figure legends.
 A maximum of 8 tables and/or figures is allowed.
 References should not exceed a maximum of 100.